-A good litmus test in determining whether a game is predominantly a game of skill or a game of chance is the answer to the question: “Who are the top players of this game in the world?”
-For poker, someone could name the top five or 10 poker players in the world.
-But if the question asks for the top roulette players or bingo players, answers would not come as easily because a skilled player and a non-skilled player have the exact same likelihood of winning those games.
+A good litmus test in determining whether a game is predominantly a game of skill or a game of chance is to answer the question, “Who are the top players of this game in the world?”
+For poker, someone could easily name the top five or 10 poker players in the world.
+However, it would be difficult to name the top roulette players or bingo players because a skilled player and a non-skilled player have the exact same likelihood of winning those games.

 The Poker Players Alliance has successfully argued that poker is a game of skill in several states.
-To view our latest amicus brief which outlines why poker is a game of skill click here.
+To view a recent amicus brief which outlines why poker is a game of skill, click here.

-8. Who can I contact at the PPA if I have general questions about the organization?
+13. Who can I contact if I have general questions about PPA?

 Your personal information is used for the purposes of:

-Your information is only shared with a third party, CapWiz, to facilitate your ability to communicate with members of Congress.
+Your information is shared only with a third party, VoterVoice, to facilitate your ability to communicate with members of Congress.

 15. Who can I contact if I am concerned about problem gambling?